-Public comments in support of or opposing the project were received in response to a Notice of Planning Commission Meeting for the Oyster Cove Mixed-Use Development Study Session held on June 28, 2022.
-North Bay Leadership Council submitted a letter in support of the project citing the need for housing and how the project will enhance quality of life.
-Those opposed to the project due to perceived issues related to:
+Throughout public review and engagement of the project, comments in support and opposition have been received.
+Comments in support of the project cite the need for housing and how the project will enhance quality of life.
+Those opposed to the project provided comments related to:

-- nature of development (density, multi-family, market-rate) - location of the proposed development (impacts to river, sea level rise); - increased traffic congestion on D Street; - development during drought; and - increasing urbanization of Petaluma community (loss of open space)
+- nature of development (density, multi-family, market-rate) - location of the proposed development (impacts to river, sea level rise); - increased traffic congestion on D Street; - development during drought; and - increasing urbanization of Petaluma community (loss of open space).